Radomir Šaper: Life

-Radomir Šaper was born to a Greek father, Panagiotis Siaperas, a retailer from the village of Eratyra in northern Greece, and a Serbian mother, Vukosava Mihajlović.
-In 1919, after World War I, his father moved to Belgrade where he changed his name to Panta Šaper.
-The couple's first son Svetislav "Sveta" was born in early 1924, Radomir, some twenty months later in the family home in Stevan Sremac's Street in Belgrade.
+Radomir Šaper was born to a Greek father, Panagiotis Siaperas - Panche Shapkar, a retailer from the village of Eratyra in northern Greece, and a Serbian mother, Vukosava Mihajlović.
+In 1919, after World War I, his father moved to Belgrade where he changed his name to Panta Šaper from Shapkar.Shapka meaning hat usually hat manufacturer was called Shapkar.The couple's first son Svetislav "Sveta" was born in early 1924, Radomir, some twenty months later in the family home in Stevan Sremac's Street in Belgrade.

 Young Radomir attended the "Vuk Karadžić" primary school and the Second Men's Gymnasium in Belgrade, from which he graduated in 1944.
 In 1946, he enrolled in the Faculty of Technology and Metallurgy of the University of Belgrade, graduating in 1950.
 He earned his doctorate degree in 1964, became an associate professor in 1968, and a full professor at the Faculty four years later.
 In 1980, Professor Šaper was appointed Vice-Dean of the Faculty and worked there until his retirement in 1991.

 While teaching at the Faculty of Technology and Metallurgy, Professor Šaper published more than 150 scientific and professional papers.
 He was the author or co-author of five books on analytical chemistry and automatic regulation of chemical processes.

-He spent 1957 studying in Amsterdam, where he prepared his doctoral dissertation.
-In 1967, he agreed to start the Chemistry Institute in Khartoum, Sudan, as a UN expert.
-However, despite the desire of the government of Sudan and the United Nations that he stay longer, after a year Šaper returned to his home country to fulfil his role as president of the Basketball Federation of Yugoslavia.

-In 1953 he married Ljiljana Marjanović, a history professor at Belgrade primary school "Vuk Karadžić", where she also worked as school director from 1980 to 1990.
-Ljiljana graduated from the Belgrade University of Philosophy.
-She was also the president of the Belgrade Historical Society and a member of the Serbian Historical Society.
-Radomir also attended this school, formerly known as the Palilula Primary School, from 1932 to 1936, as did members of Ljiljana’s family from around 1820, when they first settled in Belgrade.
-Radomir and Ljiljana had a son, Srđan, who is famous as musician.

-Šaper defined his political stance - democracy and a multiparty system, in 1945 when he, then nineteen, returned from the Syrmia Front.
-The experience of the conscious sacrifice of an entire generation fundamentally influenced his democratic political views, to which he remained faithful until his death.
-Never a member of the League of Communists, in January 1990, he was one of the first members of the newly established Democratic Party.
-He remained in the party the rest of his life, and was at various times a member of its Political Council, chairman of the University Council, president of the Belgrade Committee and a member of the General Committee of the Democratic Party.